annastachurska/Tetris/README.md

 **Technology:** CSS3, HTML5, JS, ES6, webpack

-**Instalation:** Webpack is required for installation.
+**Installation:** Webpack is required for installation.
 Webpack file is added.
-For instalation you have to use npm install command.
+For installation you have to use npm install command.

 There are four main **additional features** of this game compared with the original one:
 1. The presesence of an additional button: **rotate tetris**.
 It rotates the game-board upside-down.
 When clicking the button again the game returns to normal.